 - A pipeline with a query classifier to differentiate keywords from natural-language queries.

 - A retriever-ranker-summarization pipeline: by ranking the documents returned by the retriever, the pipeline can return a more meaningful summary.

 - A pipeline with a classification node that recognizes sentiment.

 Search and Find — with Haystack!

 No matter the kind of search pipeline that you’re looking to implement: Chances are high that we have just the right building blocks for you.
 The Haystack framework takes a modular approach to question answering and search pipelines, that lets you build systems of any complexity.

 And it doesn’t stop there: We’ve designed Haystack as an end-to-end NLP solution that assists you at every step of the implementation process, from setting up a document store to deployment.
 Likewise, you can use our data labeling tools to annotate datasets and retrain and scale your models.

 Ready to give Haystack a try?
-Head over to our GitHub repository, and if you like what you see, give us a star :) To see what our community is up to and speak directly to our team members, join our Slack channel.
+Head over to our GitHub repository, and if you like what you see, give us a star :) To see what our community is up to and speak directly to our team members, join our Discord channel.